A kidney stone is a solid mass made up of tiny crystals. One or more stones can be in the kidney or ureter at the same

 Treatment depends on the type of stone and the severity of your symptoms.

-Kidney stones that are small usually pass through your system on their own.
+Kidney stones that are small will usually pass through your system on their own.

 For some types of stones, your provider may prescribe medicine to prevent stones from forming or help break down and remove the material that is causing the stone.
 These medicines can include: